tektechnologies/Instructor-Prep/201/class-09.md

 using parseInt or Number is helpful.
 - Make sure to only call the prototype functions on the individual new object not rerun the the whole of all the objects when program starts.
-- because I have not commited on master I can still run normal commands to create a branch and the changes will be applied.
+- because I have not committed on master I can still run normal commands to create a branch and the changes will be applied.
-- Find the responsible peice of code and change it to do something better instead.
+- Find the responsible piece of code and change it to do something better instead.

 ## Random